 The Space Ranger pipeline uses automatic image detection algorithms to calculate the location of the fiducial markers, and find the boundaries of the tissue.
 10x Genomics tested the algorithms on a wide variety of H&E images, tissues and samples, and found the detection algorithms to be robust.
 However, for immunofluorescent images, or in cases where the fiducial markers are obscured or tissue boundaries are unclear, manual fiducial alignment and tissue outlining will be required.

 Loupe Browser 4.0 and later provide the Visium Manual Alignment Wizard for immunofluorescent images and other cases where more manual intervention is required.
 The wizard makes it possible to interactively align an image to a slide’s Fiducial Marker locations, perform fine-grained tissue selection with a suite of tools, and export the manual alignment into a Space Ranger run.
 This tutorial walks through this process step-by-step.

-The Visium Manual Alignment Wizard can be found on the Loupe Browser start page, at the bottom left, under Align a Visium Image.
+The Visium Manual Alignment Wizard can be found on the Loupe Browser start page, at the bottom of the main panel.

 Clicking on the link starts the wizard.
-The wizard’s first page shows a schematic of a Visium slide, including the location of the serial number on the slide, and the location of each capture area on the slide.
+The wizard’s first page shows a schematic of Visium slides, including the location of the serial number on the slides, and the location of each capture area on the slides.

 Since spot locations can vary subtly between different slides and different capture areas, providing the correct slide and capture area information for the image ensures the most accurate alignment and spot locations possible.

-Next, click on Input Alignment Data to bring up the Input Data page, which contains prompts to load an image, and enter slide and capture area information.
+Next, click on Input Alignment Data to bring up the Input Data page, which contains prompts to load the image(s), and enter slide and capture area information.

 The Visium Manual Alignment Wizard accepts the same types of image files as Space Ranger including: